rale4j/rale4j-website/README.md

 # Rale4j Spring Boot

 Rale4j is a flexible and powerful rate-limiting library for Java applications.
-This project demonstrates how to integrate Rale4j with a Spring Boot application.

 ## Features